lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 its fairly easy to lose focus once that happens.
 Or you feel like giving up after hacking at a hard problem for an hour and the online judge keeps saying your test case doesn't pass due to this weird edge case.

-I would love to proclaim that I have really strong willpower and can keep hacking on problem solving non-stop, but the fact is that I often rely on external factors to motivate me.
-Heck, on the weekends when I have work to do,
-I wouldn't work at home because there are too many lazy distractions there, but would spend money to coffee at a cafe so that I can sit there and work instead.
-I need to be surrounded by other people who are working as well to push myself to get stuff done.
-Many of my friends feel the same way,

 In any case, I used the above to prepare for a phone interview at a very well known company in Mountain View, and then the onsite interview as well.
 I thought I knew all the data structures and algorithms that were likely to come up in a technical interview nailed, but I was wrong.
 It was really hard to come up with things on the fly and explain in properly.
 I already knew I was going to get rejected by the midway point on the onsite.